 The lesson here is pretty simple: pay attention to what your contractor is doing.
 They may be professionals with licenses and all, but we all have moments of stupidity.
 Or laziness.
 This is one of those property financial disasters that can be averted if we do the necessary background checks and homework.

 *Note: damages during renovation are claimed from your contractor’s insurance, not your home insurance.

-2. Wait till you see what happens to the fridge, if your power goes down while you’re away
+2. Wait till you see what happens to the fridge, if the power goes down while you’re away

-Say you’re out on a three-day vacation to Port Dickson, because that’s the perfect cure for having too much excitement in life.
+Say you’re out on a three-day vacation to Bintan, because that’s the perfect cure for having too much excitement in life.
 While you’re out, the power in your house trips.

 Hey, no problem right?
 No one is using the power anyway.
 Except, you know, that refrigerator that’s packed with sorts of food, ready to spoil.
 Over a period of two weeks, that food will start to rot.
 And while your sealed up refrigerator is good at stopping the smell from escaping, it also ensures all the relevant germs are good and trapped in there.

 By the time you come back, the smell from the fridge will be strong enough to make a sewage worker choke.
 If you open the door more than three centimetres, the police will turn up demanding to know where you hid the body.

 Chances are, you haven’t just lost several hundred dollars worth of groceries.
 Depending on the kind of fridge you have, it may not be easy to clean it out.
 There’s all sorts of germs and contaminants in the freezer box, for instance, if you kept raw meat in there.
 You may need to get a professional to come clean it out, and in extreme cases you may just want a new fridge.

 So if you’re going on vacation, clear out the fridge.
 Don’t stock up on groceries for a while, before you leave.
 While not one of those major property financial disasters per se, crying over spoilt milk and cleaning up thereafter is not going to be a very pleasant experience.